GambuzX/bababui/README.md

 ![bababui selfie](https://github.com/GambuzX/bababui/raw/master/docs/selfie.png "Bababui selfie")

-## Usage
+## Usage :monkey:
 Start the bot by using `node bot.js` on a terminal, from the project's root folder.
-It will login to Discord and be ready to interact it.
+It will login to Discord and be ready for interaction.
+It must be running somewhere for it to work, such as on your local machine.

 Write `!join` on a text channel to make the bot **appear** on your voice channel (you must be in one).
 After an initial 'hello' message it will be available to answer your voice commands!